palantir/gradle-conjure/README.md

 - [`com.palantir.conjure`](#compalantirconjure) allows API authors to easily define APIs and generate bindings for Java, TypeScript and Python.
 - [`com.palantir.conjure-publish`](#compalantirconjure-publish) allows API authors to publish a Conjure definition as a single self-contained file.
 - [`com.palantir.conjure-local`](#compalantirconjure-local) allows API consumers to locally generate bindings for Conjure API definitions.
+- [`com.palantir.conjure-local-java`](#compalantirconjure-local-java) like above, but with specifically for Java code generators

 ## com.palantir.conjure